nikbrunner/awdcs/README.md

   - Mappings should represent clear, meaningful operations
   - Focus on frequently used operations that benefit from quick access
   - Focus on what the operation means, not how it's implemented
-- **Tool & Editor Agnostic**:
+- **Clear & Specific Naming**:
-  - Mappings should be independent of specific tools or editors
-  - Use semantic terms (e.g., 'History' instead of 'Git')
+  - Use clear, specific terms that accurately describe operations
+  - Be pragmatic with tool names: use "Version" for version control, "LSP" for language features
+  - While tool-agnostic design is ideal, explicit names prevent confusion when operations are inherently tied to specific tools
-  - Implementation details are left to the user's configuration
+  - Implementation details are still left to the user's configuration
 - **Preserve Editor Defaults**:
   - Don't replace basic editor operations with custom mappings
   - Focus on operations that enhance rather than replace core functionality